California wildfire burns out of control but firefighters could get a break when winds diminish

 More than 10,000 residents remained under evacuation orders as the Mountain Fire continued to threaten some 3,500 structures in suburban neighborhoods, ranches and agricultural areas around Camarillo in Ventura County.
 The blaze, which broke out around 9 a.m.
-Wednesday, had zero containment.
+Wednesday, had zero containment and the cause was unknown.

 County fire officials said crews working in steep terrain with support from water-dropping helicopters were focusing on protecting homes on hillsides along the fire's northeast edge near the city of Santa Paula, home to more than 30,000 people.